Best Things to Do in Sofia, Bulgaria: 5 Top Attractions & Places to Visit

 Dig into Bulgaria’s past at Boyana Church

-Laying its foundations down in the 10th or 11th century, this UNESCO World Heritage Site dwells in the shadows of Vitosha Mountain among lovely forest scenery for a serene escape from Sofia’s bustling centre.
+Often playing second fiddle to the more famous (but farther-flung) Rila Monastery, Boyana Church has an almost millennium-long history to draw upon.
+Its foundations were laid down in the 10th or 11th century.
+This UNESCO World Heritage Site dwells in the shadows of Vitosha Mountain among lovely forest scenery, offering a serene escape from Sofia’s bustling centre.

 Boyana Church

+As stunning as its exterior is, the church’s main claim to fame is the 13th-century frescoes inside.
 These impressive religious paintings portray hundreds of important biblical figures with a staggering degree of realism uncommon for the time period.

 Among the most famous frescoes at Boyana Church are the Christ Pantocrator in the dome and these 18 scenes outlining the life of St. Nicholas in the church’s narthex.